koher/try-swift-2016/try-swift.md

 ### Error Handling in C

-^ My first actual programming language was C although I fiddled around BASIC in my childhood.
+^ My first actual programming language was C although I fiddled around with BASIC in my childhood.
 Error handling in C was something like this.

 ```c